matloff/TidyverseSkeptic/README.md

 And if it's easier for them, it's even further easier for R learners.
 In fact, an article discussed
-[later in this essay](#case-study--an-overly-rigid-philosophy), aggressivly promoting Tidy, actually accuses students who use base-R instead of Tidy as taking the easy way out.
+[later in this essay](#case-study--an-overly-rigid-philosophy), aggressively promoting Tidy, actually accuses students who use base-R instead of Tidy as taking the easy way out.
 Easier, indeed!

 # Teachability overview--the Tidy approach is overly complicated and undergeneralizable